Introducing the Alex and Elisabeth Lewyt Charitable Trust Grants

 We invite non-profits who meet the stated requirements to submit grant applications.
 Please carefully review the provided documents for details.
 And, please note the June 1, 2017 application deadline for those seeking grants in 2018.

-We are grateful for the opportunity to work with the Lewyt Trust to provide desperately needed funding for those who continue in the footsteps of Alexander and Elisabeth Lewyt in rescuing animals here on Long Island
+We are grateful for the opportunity to work with the Lewyt Trust to provide desperately needed funding for those who continue in the footsteps of Alex and Elisabeth Lewyt in rescuing animals here on Long Island

 Here is the necessary documentation for download: